ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 This change puts pressure on business cash flow in several ways:

-Businesses may need to re-evaluate how they manage working capital and pay ATO liabilities faster to avoid financial strain.
+Businesses may need to re-evaluate how they manage working capital and pay ATO liabilities faster to avoid unnecessary financial strain.

 Example: How the New Rule Affects Your Business

-Let’s say your business had a $100,000 tax debt unpaid for 6 months.
+Consider a business with a $100,000 tax debt unpaid for six months.
 The ATO charges $5,000 in GIC.

-Under Previous Rules:
+Under Previous Rules

 - You could claim $5,000 as a tax deduction

-- If your tax rate is 25%, you effectively reduce your tax by $1,250
+- If your tax rate is 25%, you effectively reduced your tax by $1,250

-Under New Rules (from 1 July 2025):
+Under New Rules (from 1 July 2025)

-- You can’t claim the $5,000
+- You cannot claim the $5,000

 - Your out-of-pocket cost remains the full $5,000